grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 .. image:: ../../images/toggle_correct_cropped.png
   :width: 46%

-It is now much more obvious why we have the two branches of incorrect values.
+It is now much more apparent why we have the two branches of incorrect values.
 The branch trailing off the right are majoritively Stars, whereas the centre regions of majoritively Galaxies.
-The classifier is likely using the labels from the 3 trained on centre points (which will be labelled as non-Star as this is a one-vs-rest classifier) and labelling the Stars as non-Stars leading to all the red.
+The classifier is likely using the labels from the three trained on centre points (which will be labelled as non-Star as this is a one-vs-rest classifier) and labelling the Stars as non-Stars.

-The branch on the left, which as you approach the top half of the plot are majoritively QSOs, are evidently being classed as Stars.
+The branch on the left, which, as you approach the top half of the plot, are majoritively QSOs, is being classed as Stars.
 This is likely due to no QSOs being included in the classifier yet, leading it to view Stars as its closest match.
-Once a point is queried in that area and labelled as a non-Star, it is likely a large amount of the those red points will turn green.
+Once a point is queried in that area and labelled as a non-Star, a large amount of those red points will likely turn green.

 .. raw:: html